RoyaaaFz/Process_Mining/README.md

 # Process_Mining
-#### This is repository for process analysis using pandas and numpy and PM4Py libraries.
+#### This is repository for process analysis using pandas, numpy and PM4Py libraries.